SHKim26/-MNIST-Classification/README.md

 ![Lenet-5](./images/full_result.png)

-The results, plotted across epochs for the training and testing losses and accuracies of three models—LeNet-5, Custom MLP, and LeNet-5_Regularized—reveal that **overall performance ranks highest to lowest as follows: LeNet-5_Regularized, LeNet-5, and Custom MLP**.
-Notably, **the LeNet-5_Regularized model, which incorporates batch normalization and dropout, learns faster and achieves better final performance** compared to the LeNet-5 model
+The results, plotted across epochs, show the training and testing loss and accuracy for three models: LeNet-5, Custom MLP, and LeNet-5_Regularized. **Overall performance ranks  in the following order: LeNet-5_Regularized, LeNet-5, and Custom MLP**.
+Notably, **the LeNet-5_Regularized model**, which includes batch normalization and dropout, **not only learns faster but also achieves better final performance** compared to LeNet-5.